 Budgies are very beautiful in appearance.
 These parrot birds have a third eyelid too that is not clearly visible.
 However, it is important to keep their eyes clean from dirt and debris.
 If you are keeping a budgie parrot at home, then you might get the chance to see that third eyelid while cleaning your bird.

 There are different terms used for this specific bird budgie all around the world.
 In few parts of the world, budgies are called zebra parrot, parakeet and shell parrot.
-And in some areas, you will hear a budgie called undulated parakeet, warbling grass parakeet, canary parrot and budgies.
+And in some areas, you will hear a budgie called undulated parakeet, warbling grass parakeet, canary parrot, and budgies.

 Let’s talk about the respiration rate of a budgie.
 Well, budgies have high resting respiration rate in comparison to other parrot species.
-It ranges from 65 to 68 times per minute, a budgie breaths.
+It ranges from 65 to 68 times per minute, a budgie breath.

 The original colors of budgies are green and yellow and other colors developed from these two basic colors.
 The other color is yellow that is bred from a genetic mutation.

 The first budgie in blue colors was first seen in 1878, but nobody has seen that again.